 Students should take the following steps to get set up for CPT (for more details on each step, go to this ISSS website):

 - Students should complete the CPT online workshop on MyISSS.

-- Students should submit the Course Instructor Verification Form and their offer letter for employment to the front desk (4-192 Keller) to the attention of the Graduate Program Coordinator.
+- Students should submit the Course Instructor Verification Form and their offer letter for employment to the Graduate Program Coordinators at email@example.com.
 Faculty advisors won't need to sign any paperwork or be involved in the process for CPT.

 - The Graduate Program Coordinator will complete the Course Instructor Verification Form for the CPT application.

-- The Graduate Program Coordinator will email the student a permission number to add CSCI 5996 to a future semester as well as instructions on writing a paper to receive credit for CSCI 5996.
+- The Graduate Program Coordinator will email the student a permission number to add CSCI 5996 to a future semester as well as details on receiving a grade for CSCI 5996.

 - Students should register for CSCI 5996 online using the permission number emailed to them (must be registered prior to submitting paperwork to ISSS).

 - Students complete all three sections of the CPT Request in MyISSS.

 - Enter CPT employment details